 Interns matched to UM-DHP sites participate in comprehensive outpatient neuropsychology, health psychology, and pediatric psychology services.
-Rotations include opportunities for both assessment and treatment, serving persons with brain injuries, spinal cord injuries, progressive dementias, stroke, tumors, sleep disorders, chronic pain, autism spectrum disorder, neurodevelopmental disorders, concussions, and other disabling conditions.
-Interns are active members of multidisciplinary treatment teams and interact with trainees and professionals across a range of disciplines (e.g., physical therapy, occupational therapy, speech therapy, physiatry, medicine, psychiatry, etc.).
+Rotations include opportunities for both assessment and treatment, serving persons with brain injuries, spinal cord injuries, progressive dementias, stroke, tumors, sleep disorders, chronic pain, autism spectrum disorder, neurodevelopmental disorders, concussions, and other disabilities.
+Interns are active members of multi-disciplinary treatment teams and interact with trainees and professionals across a range of disciplines (e.g., physical therapy, occupational therapy, speech therapy, physiatry, medicine, psychiatry, etc.).
+Evaluation services provided across UM-DHP involve collaboration with psychometrists but allow for some testing opportunities as well.
 In all rotations, interns work closely with psychology faculty in providing patient care; receiving individualized supervision to support increasing independence and professional growth.
-In addition to training pre-doctoral psychology interns, faculty in the UM-DHP support the University's missions by offering clinical practica to pre-doctoral students and post-doctoral fellows.
+In addition to training doctoral psychology interns, faculty in the UM-DHP support the University's missions by offering clinical practica to pre-doctoral students and postdoctoral fellows.
 Further, training opportunities are available at all levels for participating in faculty-mentored research.
 The range of research topics is broad but maintains a common theme of improving the lives of people with chronic medical conditions and disabilities.

-While training at all MHSPC sites is designed to support growth in generalist clinical skills, successful adult neuropsychology interns will have a special interest in populations with physical or neurological conditions.
-For candidates interested in pediatric services, special interest in neurodevelopmental disorders, particularly Autism Spectrum Disorder, is preferred.
+While training at all MHSPC sites is designed to support growth in generalist clinical skills, successful interns in the Adult Neuropsychology Track will have a special interest in populations with physical or neurological conditions.
+For candidates interested in the Pediatric Tracks, special interest in neurodevelopment, particularly Autism Spectrum Disorder, is preferred.

 UM-DHP interns will be embedded in environments that emphasize the integration of teaching and research with clinical service, the hallmark of psychology positions in academic medical settings.
 With supervisor and consortium committee approval, interns have capacity to design a minor rotation based on a specialized area of interest (e.g., research, program development).
 Additionally, UM-DHP faculty members recognize the importance of shaping the profession of psychology through active involvement in state and national levels of activity and leadership, and there is an active emphasis on these areas of professional growth.